abpframework/abp/docs/en/Blog-Posts/2022-11-14 v7_0_Preview/POST.md

 ## Conclusion

-This version comes with some features and enhancements to the existing features.
+This version comes with some new features and a lot of enhancements to the existing features.
 You can see the [Road Map](https://docs.abp.io/en/abp/7.0/Road-Map) documentation to learn about the release schedule and planned features for the next releases.
-Please try the ABP v7.0 RC and provide feedback to us.
+Please try the ABP v7.0 RC and provide feedback to help us for releasing a more stable version.

 Thanks for being a part of this community!